Why should I choose BCG?

 What are the next steps after College?

 On successfully completing your course you may want to progress to the next level qualification, go on to Higher Education, start an Apprenticeship or seek employment.
-Your Tutor, Student Services or the Connexions Officer can help you with your next steps.
+Your Tutor, Student Services or our Careers Advisor can help you with your next steps.

 Have we missed something?
 Don’t hesitate to contact us if you have any questions which we haven’t covered here.